daneelsan/minimal-zig-wasm-canvas/README.md

 $ ls zig-out/lib/ checkerboard.*
 checkerboard.wasm

+$ wc -c zig-out/lib/checkerboard.wasm
+580 zig-out/lib/checkerboard.wasm
 ```

 Note: `build.zig` specifies various wasm-ld parameters.
 For example, it sets the initial memory size
-and maximum size to be 17 pages, where each page consists of 64kB.
+and maximum size to be 2 pages, where each page consists of 64kB.
 Use the `--verbose` flag to see the complete list of flags the build uses.

 ## Run